-When I graduated high school I looked at three choices, basically: Accept a music scholarship, go to work or join the military.
+When I graduated from high school (June 1961) I looked at three choices, basically: Accept a music scholarship, go to work or join the military.
 Since it was the beginning of the so-called, Vietnam conflict era; and the draft was in place, my second option took a back seat.
-Me and a school band mate—Ricardo Hatton– found out from an Army recruiter that we could get into music (band) and avoid a probable combat assignment if we volunteered.
+Me and a school bandmate—Ricardo Hatton– found out from an Army recruiter that we could get into music (band) and avoid a probable combat assignment if we volunteered.
 And although the draft was for three(3) years of service, signing up would mean four(4)–including active reserve status.
 So, since I was promised and guaranteed that after my basic training I would be assigned to the Army Element at the Naval School of Music, I felt like I could do more growing up doing that and getting college later, with the G.I.
 Bill footing most of the costs too.
 So, I enlisted.

 My music career in the service started with an audition with the post band’s Bandmaster at Ft.
 Jackson, SC.
 He would decide whether I would go to the Naval School straight away, after completing my ‘basic’ or to a post band in the interim.

 After I completed my training and my first leave, I reported to the Army Element at the Anacostia NAS (Washington, DC).
 The Naval School of Music was a prized assignment.
 It was a hub for the best military band training and musicianship studies.
 We studied theory, applied instrument and military music history, and of course military secondary specialties—after all, it was the Army.
 Just as having to know the ‘general orders’ in boot camp, knowing how FM 22-5 (Drill and Ceremony) related to the band was pertinent also.
 An interesting side-note here is that I encountered several South Vietnamese sailors training (non-musical) there when I would, on occasion, run into them at the gedunk/beer hall while off duty.
 I remember seeing their arm patch—Republic of South Vietnam Navy– and thinking: What is this all about(?).